 The Declension of German Nouns in Accusative

-In the following table I’d like to show you the declension of German accusative nouns with definite and indefinite articles.
+In the following table we’d like to show you the declension of German accusative nouns with definite and indefinite articles.

 Well, we have come to the end of this article about German accusative.
-Hopefully, you have archived the information you were looking for.
-Furthermore, I hope that I could clear up the basic principles of this German case its definition and its correct usage.
-Please, keep in mind that German can only be master if you put a lot of effort in it – so keep on studying, studying and studying.
+Hopefully, you have achieved the information you were looking for.
+Furthermore, we hope that we could clear up the basic principles of this German case, its definition and its correct usage.
+Please, keep in mind that German can only be mastered if you put a lot of effort into it – so keep on studying, studying and studying.
 And now, auf Wiedersehen!